How to Write a Personal Statement

 How to structure a personal statement

-The personal statement is your chance to shine.
-You get to show off your strengths, shout about your achievements and share your career aspirations.
-Your statement should be a small, bite-sized representation of who you are as a professional, and what you have to offer in terms of experience and ambition.
+The personal statement is your chance to show off your strengths, shout about your achievements and share your career aspirations.
+Your personal statement should be a small, bite-sized representation of who you are as a professional, and what you have to offer in terms of experience and ambition.

 “Recent graduate with a degree in English from Bath University.
 Practical work experience as the former editor of Bath University student blog and magazine.
 Looking to start my career in journalism in a role where I can build on the skills gained at university and through my editorial experience.”

-As stated above, your personal statement should include a brief overview of who you are, your strengths and any work experience and/or education you’ve had.
-Also include skills you’ve gained, such as time management, customer service, teamwork, computer skills etc.
+Your personal statement should include a brief overview of who you are, your strengths and any work experience and/or education you’ve got.
+Be sure to include skills you’ve gained, such as time management, customer service, teamwork, computer skills etc.

 Make sure you don’t clutter it up with boring business speak, and banish clichés such as ‘hard worker’ and ‘works well individually or as part of a team’.

-Even if you have little-to-no work experience, you can find other ways to sell yourself.
-You can include hobbies and interests that demonstrate a particular skill or are relevant to the job you’re applying for:
+Even if you have little-to-no work experience, you can find other ways to sell yourself, include your hobbies and interests that demonstrate skills which are relevant to the job you’re applying for:

-Likewise, steer clear of any personal information that doesn’t impact your ability to do the job.
+Likewise, steer clear of any personal information that isn’t relevant to the role you’re applying for.

 Examples that sell…